berk76/mypwd/README.md

 You should store your passwords in encrypted file `mypwd.json.gpg` instead of in plain text file `mypwd.json`.

-1. install GPG (if you are using GitBash you probably gpg already have installed)
+1. install GPG (if you are using GitBash you probably have gpg already installed)
 1. create key-pair `gpg --gen-key`
 1. encrypt your passwords `gpg --output mypwd.json.gpg --encrypt --recipient your@email.com mypwd.json`
 1. try to decrypt it `gpg --decrypt mypwd.json.gpg`
-1. remove plain text file `rm mypwd.json`
+1. finally you can remove plain text file `rm mypwd.json` and mypwd will use `mypwd.json.gpg`

 ## Installation